abhishekshah25/3-layer-Medallion-Data-Pipeline/medallion_dbt_spark/README.md

-Run the following commands for the environment setup of dbt:
+Run the following commands for the setup of dbt:

 - dbt run
 - dbt test